ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ---------------------------

 ``GET_OBS``: (Default: "get_obs")
-   Set the name of this Rocoto workflow task.
+   Set the name of the Rocoto workflow task used to load proper module files for ``GET_OBS_*`` tasks.
 Users typically do not need to change this value.
-   ..
-COMMENT: How is this different from the other get_obs tasks (e.g., RUN_TASK_GET_OBS_CCPA, MRMS)?
-Define.
-Add to WORKFLOW_SWITCHES section?

 ``VX_TN``: (Default: "run_vx")
-   Set the name of the Rocoto workflow task that launches verification tasks.
+   Set the name of the Rocoto workflow task used to load proper module files for ``VX_*`` tasks.
 Users typically do not need to change this value.
-   ..
-COMMENT: Define.
-Is this an overarching VX indicator task?
-Add to WORKFLOW_SWITCHES section?

 ``VX_ENSGRID_TN``: (Default: "run_ensgridvx")
    Set the name of the Rocoto workflow task that runs METplus grid-to-grid ensemble verification for 1-h accumulated precipitation.
 Users typically do not need to change this value.